 It’s no longer status quo for foundations, associations, universities, and other granting organizations to assume that a grant’s good intentions or good-faith effort resulted in the desired outcomes for the community it serves.
-Today the focus is squarely on impact grantmaking -- not only giving but showing the real results that come from it.
+Today the focus is squarely on impact grantmaking -- not only giving but showing the real results that come from it with positive grants management performance measures.
 While not simple, it’s important to spend time developing a plan to participate in quality grants management reporting that measures a grant’s impact over time.
 Establishing the right key performance indicators -- or KPIs -- for your grant at the start can help you best report on its impact.

 Data is only as powerful as it is helpful, so deciding what you want to know is the first step in deciding how to collect the data that will tell you.

-While every organization will end up with a personalized list of factors, nearly all can consider these KPIs as the general backbone of any impact measurement for your grant:
+While every organization will end up with a personalized list of factors, nearly all can consider these impact KPIs as the general backbone of any impact reporting for your grant:

 KPI #2: Grantee Participation.
 After you have your baseline data on the work your organization has done, you want to review how your grantee’s carry out your foundation’s work.
 For instance, how many people did your grantees collectively serve last year?
 How many programs did they complete?
 How many people participated?
 What were their demographics?

 KPI #3: Short-Term Success.
 At its heart, your foundation wants to collect information about how the programs you fund affect the lives of those who benefit from your grantmaking.
 This KPI can be rather challenging because you want your grantees to submit data about their impact in a format that is ideal for your organization.
 This means you might have to take time on your end evaluating the data provided by your grantee.
 For example, your grantees might conduct interviews and focus groups to learn more about their programs' impact.
 This would be great insight to share with your board, but something that will definitely take more time on your end to evaluate.